Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Introduction

-Past work on analyzing cortical surface fMRI has focused on the analysis of functionality alone. \cite{Poline:2016gb, Friston:1994kt, Worsley:1995vs, Worsley:1996gj, Andrade:2001ec, Genovese:2002bx, HaglerJr:2006gi, Smith:2009gi, Lindquist:2015fx, Barch:2013kqb} model the activation of functional signals at each individual vertex on the cortical surface with general linear models (GLM) and adjust for multiple comparison with thresholding and clustering methods.
+Past work on analyzing cortical surface imaging data typically focused either on the structure of the cortical surface with summarizing features (\cite{Im2008}), or on the functionality characterized by the fMRI.
+For analysis of the fMRI, a widely used approach is to fit separate generalized linear models (GLM) at individual vertices on the cortical surface to assess the relationship between functional activity and relevant covariates.
+Adjustment for multiple comparison is needed and achieved by thresholding or clustering methods.
+Examples of studies using this approach include \cite{Friston:1994kt, Worsley:1995vs, Worsley:1996gj, Andrade:2001ec, Genovese:2002bx, HaglerJr:2006gi, Smith:2009gi, Lindquist:2015fx, Barch:2013kqb, Poline:2016gb}.
+Studies have demonstrated potential pitfalls of this approach including reduced power (\cite{Ishwaran:2011ig}) and sensitivity to voxel/vertex size and smoothing (\cite{Woo:2014fj}, \cite{Mejia:2017uh}).

-Studies have shown pitfalls of voxel/vertex-wise analysis including reduced power (\cite{Ishwaran:2011ig}) and sensitivity to voxel/vertex size and smoothing (\cite{Woo:2014fj}).
-Vertex-wise methods also fail to account for the underlying spatial dependence between vertices and information contained in the totality of the data.
-To address these issues, \cite{Formisano:2004iy} proposed a new approach of spatial independent component analysis.
-Bayesian methods with spatial priors on activation regions have also been proposed (\cite{Friston:2002gc, Friston:2002fs, Penny:2005do, Siden:2017cm}). \cite{Mejia:2017uh} proposed a spatial GLM model for task-based cortical surface fMRI with a stochastic partial differential equation prior for latent activation regions.
+An important issue with vertex-wise approaches is that they neglect the underlying spatial dependence among vertices and information contained in the totality of the data.
+Methods incorporating spatial dependence have been proposed to address this issue (\cite{Formisano:2004iy, Friston:2002fs, Friston:2002gc, Penny:2005do, Siden:2017cm, Mejia:2017uh}).
 In these studies, different geometric shapes of subjects were registered to a common template and functional signals were aligned according to the registration.
-Analyzing the aligned functional signals alone eliminates information on geometric variability among the subjects and excludes information on associations between the geometry and functionality of cortical surfaces from subsequent analyses. \cite{Lila:2020} proposed a framework for studying the geometric and functional variability in cortical surfaces simultaneously.
-The authors generalized the model proposed by \cite{Charlier:2015fh}, which represented functional surfaces as a metamorphosis, by introducing random variables to capture both the geometric and functional variability in the subjects. \cite{lila2021functional} extended the approach to analyze brain shape and functional connectivity represented by covariance matrices of resting state fMRI time series.
+However, analyzing the aligned functional signals alone eliminates information on geometric variability among the subjects and excludes information on associations between the geometry and functionality of cortical surfaces from subsequent analyses.